-Personalised practical examination timetable
+Personalised practical (oral) examination timetable 2020

-Practical (oral) examination in

 English as an Additional Language or Dialect

-WA Student Number: 2 4 4 4 4 4 4 4

-Candidate: Sample Candidate
+WA student number.
+Sample candidate X X X X X X X X X X

-School name: Sample School School code: xxxx
+School name: Sample school School code: XXXX

 Examination details

-Course: English as an Additional Language or Dialect
+Course: English as an Additional Langua ge or Dialect

-Date: Saturday, 6 October 2018
+Date: Day, Date Month Year

-Reporting time: 9:05AM
+Reporting time: 9.00 am

-Examination time: 9:25AM
+Examination time: 9.20 am

-Venue: Sample Venue
+Venue: Sample venue

-Reporting Location: Reception
+Reporting location: Sample location

-Refer to the map on the back
+Refer to the map on the following y page

-These examination details are final and r no changes can be made.
+These examination details ar e final and no changes can be made.

-be admitted to the practice of actical (oral) examination and the examination wear or carry anything that identifies either the es will be referred to the Breach of Examination em, their school, club or achievements.
-If this in Rules committee.
-This does not apply to This signed timetable is shown to the supervisor amination. e examination.
-Candidates must not have er parties who are seeking feedback from the rules.
+their scheduled examination time has commenced will examination cannot be rescheduled.

+t wear or carry anything that identificate of examination rules. es them, their school, club or achievements.
+Failure to do

+the supervisor when ne examination.
+This signed timetable must be shown to ue for the practical (oral) examination.
+Digital copies, e.g.

+contact with candida complete the examination.
+Candidates must not have thers, or other parties who are seeking feedback from of examination rules.

+t contact the venue about the exam nd Standards Authority on 9273 63 ination arrangements.
+Any queries must be directed to the 77.

+Signature: Date:

-Signature Emergency contact for candidates:
+Emergency telephone number for candidates: 9273 6377